Israel–Vietnam relations: Assistance to Vietnam

 Israel has also dispatched many specialists to Vietnam to give in-service training to their Vietnamese colleagues, especially in agriculture.
 Government officials and professionals from various ministries in Vietnam have visited Israel to study tours as well as for trainings.
 Various on-the-spot courses have been conducted in various fields, such as agriculture, aquaculture, livestock, dairy milk production and education, under the auspices of MASHAV, the Israeli Center for International Cooperation.

 Technology

 A forum to further scientific and technological cooperation between Vietnam and Israel took place in Hanoi on January 18, 2010, drawing the participation of close to 160 businesses from both countries.
 Speaking at this first forum of its kind in Vietnam, Vice Chairman of the Vietnam Chamber of Commerce and Industry (VCCI) Pham Gia Tuc, stated that the Vietnamese government sees Israel as an important partner in its policy to boost multi-faceted cooperation with countries in the Middle East.

 In 2016, a group of Vietnamese students and teachers traveled to Israel to learn about robotics and start-ups.

+Military

+Vietnam has obtained Israeli Spyder and Heron drones over time.
+At the end of January 2026, the defense ministry of Vietnam signed a contract worth US$250 million with Israel’s Rafael Advanced Defence Systems to locally produce Spike Fireflies in Vietnam.
+As of April 2026, Israel was Vietnam’s second most important defence supplier, second to Russia.
+According to the Database of Israeli Military and Security Export, Vietnam entered the top 5 largest importers of Israeli arms since 2015.